PCT: CA Section A - Campo to Warner Springs

 End Location: Kitchen Creek

-Lessons Learned: don’t hike in heat of day
+Lessons Learned: don’t hike in the heat of the day

 Day 3 - 5/9/25